 Chemical Structure Search

 Chemical structure search and the chemically intelligent document search let you perform structure-based and text-based searches against Chemicalize’s continuously growing and up-to-date database of patents and journals.
-The database currently contains millions of documents and extracted structures collected from USPTO granted patents, PubMed central, Wikipedia, and Selected Organic Reaction Database (SORD).
+The database currently contains millions of documents and extracted structures collected from USPTO granted patents, PubMed central and Wikipedia.
 Besides exact structure search, substructure and similarity search are also supported.
 Search hits are ordered by relevance.
 Chemicalize search will be a valuable part of your literature search strategy, whether you simply want to complete your homework, or collect data for your publication or research project.

 Find Structures for Various Chemical Names

 A chemical structure can be represented by numerous names and identifiers (IUPAC name, common name, SMILES, InChI, InChIKey, etc).
 Our naming technology is capable of recognizing and indexing chemical structures regardless of the format, as well as making documents searchable in chemically intelligent way.

 Advanced Structure Search